ofasgard/CalzoneBlog/blogs/frida-vs-amsi.md

 ![a screenshot of an AMSI patcher that works on the CLR](/img/amsipatch_reflection_during.png)
 ![a screenshot of a patched powershell allowing malicious assemblies to load](/img/amsipatch_reflection_after.png)

-The heap scanning example we used previous would probably work as well - as long as you have some understanding of which module is intrumenting AMSI and where they keep their variables, you have a pretty good shot at bypassing it.
+The heap scanning example we used previously would probably work as well - as long as you have some understanding of which module is intrumenting AMSI and where they keep their variables, you have a pretty good shot at bypassing it.

 ## Conclusion

 We've established that AMSI is more like a speed bump than a roadblock for any attacker who controls the process they're attacking.
+On that note, it's worth pointing out that Frida was not running as a local admin in any of the examples given in this article.

-I don't think that's a particularly new conclusion to draw, but going through the process with Frida and Radare2 gave me a really good understanding of all the dials and levers you can press to break AMSI in different ways.
-Even if the AMSI bypass you get off the shelf works just fine, I think there's something to be said for understand the process well enough that you can iterate it and create your own versions of tools and techniques that don't match known signatures.
+I don't think that's a particularly new conclusion to draw, but exploring the process (no pun intended) gave me a really good understanding of all the dials and levers you can tweak to break AMSI in different and interesting ways.
+Even if the AMSI bypass you get off the shelf works just fine, I think there's something to be said for understanding the process well enough that you can iterate on it and create your own versions of tools and techniques that don't appear in any vendor's signature database.

-As in my previous exploration of [Lsass Dumping with Frida](/blogs/mimikatz-frida-part-1.md), I don't know if I would have made so much progress so quickly (the whole journey took me about a week) if it was't for the existence of cross-platform tools that make it easy to inspect and manipulate processes.
-For me, the big takeaway is that getting really comfortable with reversing and debugging tools is the best way to remain a step ahead of EDR.
+For me, the main takeaway is that getting really comfortable with reversing and debugging tools is the best way to remain a step ahead of EDR.
+Having access to cross-platform tools like Frida and Radare2 makes it really easy to inspect and play with running processes, and it makes getting to that level of comfort a whole lot easier.
+I don't know if I could have made so much progress so quickly without them (the whole journey took about a week).